 Safety Regulations Overview

+The university enacted guidance that will be in effect until further notice as we continue to assess public health strategies, science, and best practices.
 Supervisors must know UO’s safety regulations, understand them, and regularly communicate about them with employees.

 Promoting Employee Compliance